-- 1. If a pupil cannot attend school for medical reasons, parents/guardians are requested to inform: - a) Kindergarten and Primary
+1. If a pupil cannot attend school for medical reasons, parents/guardians are requested to inform:

+Kindergarten or Primary

-On the first day of absence please send an email to LIST-KAR-GSABSENCE@eursc.eu before 8.00 am and inform the class teacher (email addresses can be found on the school website).
+On the first day of absence please send an email to LIST-KAR-GSABSENCE@eursc.eu before 8.00 am and the class teacher (email addresses can be found on the school website).